milquesteak/slowpoke-pics-ABn/README.md

 **!!!IMPORTANT!!!**

 The distinction between "no preference" and skipping matters.
 No-preference votes are evidence that the sources are hard to distinguish; skipped frames are treated as if they never happened.
 Voting no-preference on non-discriminable content will inflate the tie rate and make results look less decisive than they are.
+No-preference should **not** be used on frames with content you do not deem important for comparison, e.g., intertitles, credits, black or highly blurry frames, etc.

 ---